Ram's Eye View

-As an initial step, students interested in forming a new student organization on campus should meet with the director of student leadership and involvement.
-The director (or designee) will review the policies and procedures that need to be followed to establish a new group on campus.
-The director is located in 238 Sykes Union.
+As an initial step, students interested in forming a new student organization on campus should meet with the assistant director of student involvement and fraternity and sorority life.
+The assistant director (or designee) will review the policies and procedures required for establishing a new group on campus.
+The assistand director is located in 238 Sykes Union.
 Appointments can be made by phone; 610-436-2117.
-If the group is a proposed sports club, the director of campus recreation will be invited to participate in the meeting.
-If the group is a proposed new fraternity/sorority, the director of Greek life programs will be invited to participate in the meeting.
-After meeting with the director the group should proceed with the following steps:
+If the group is a proposed sports-related club, the assistant director of campus recreation will be invited to participate in the meeting.
+If the group is a proposed new fraternity/sorority, the director of fraternity and sorority life will be invited to participate in the meeting.
+After the meeting founding members of proposed groups should proceed with the following steps:

-2. Secure an adviser for the organization, i.e., a faculty member or administrator.
+1. Secure an adviser for the organization, who must be a full-time faculty member or administrator.

 2. Fill out the request to Organize Form online at https://orgsync.com/29326/forms/28740/.
 Download and print the form to acquire the proposed adviser's signature.
 Submit the form to 238 Sykes Union.